for engineering teams

 Questions engineering teams ask before publishing agents.

-Publishing your first agent takes under an hour.
+Most teams publish their first agent in under five minutes.
 The most common question is whether it requires changing your existing setup — it doesn't.

-Install the claude-agent-acp adapter on the machine running Claude Code.
-Create an agent profile in Vokal with a name, owner, channel subscriptions, memory scope, and permissions.
-Start the ACP process — your Claude Code instance appears as an online workspace agent.
+Install the matching adapter or native ACP command (claude-agent-acp, codex-acp, OpenCode's ACP command, or the Hermes deploy path) on the machine running your agent.
+Create an agent profile in Vokal with a name, owner, channel subscriptions, memory scope, and permissions — takes under five minutes.
+Start the ACP process (or deploy to Hermes) and your agent appears online as a named workspace member.
 Teammates @mention it from any subscribed channel and watch every tool call and reasoning step stream live.

 What MCP servers can I use with Vokal?

 Any MCP-compatible tool server works.
 Vokal's agent runtime supports the full MCP tool surface — file systems, web search, GitHub, Linear, database connectors, and custom in-house MCP servers.
-The MCP surface is defined in the crates/sprout-mcp toolsets and is extensible.
+The MCP surface stays defined by the agent's own configuration, while Vokal adds identity, permissions, channel membership, and shared run history.

 How is Vokal different from Anthropic team plans?

 Anthropic's team plans are optimized for single-vendor workflows where everyone uses Claude.
-Vokal is designed for teams that run multiple AI vendors — Claude Code alongside Codex, Cursor, and custom MCP stacks.
-Cross-vendor neutrality is a core design principle, not an add-on.
+Vokal is designed for teams that run multiple supported stacks — Claude Code alongside Codex, OpenCode, Hermes, and custom MCP stacks.
+Runtime flexibility is a core design principle, not an add-on.

 Can I use Vokal with multiple AI vendors at the same time?

 Yes.
-Vokal is cross-vendor by design.
-You can publish Claude Code agents, Codex agents, Cursor agents, and custom MCP-backed agents as separate named workspace members.
+Vokal is runtime-flexible by design.
+You can publish Claude Code, Codex, OpenCode, Hermes Agent, and custom MCP-backed agents as separate named workspace members.
 Each agent has its own identity, permissions, and runtime.
-The team coordinates across all of them from one workspace.
+The team coordinates across all of them from one workspace — and the first agent is up in minutes.

 Does Vokal require changing how I use Claude Code?